shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 }
 ```

-Additionally, since **Texture 2D Array** is available now, we can also choose to
+Additionally, since **Texture 2D Array** is now available, we can choose to
-render to different layer of a texture 2d array instead of separate 2d textures.
+render to different layers of an array of texture 2d's instead of separate 2d textures.

 ```javascript
 gl.framebufferTextureLayer(gl.DRAW_FRAMEBUFFER, gl.COLOR_ATTACHMENT0, texture, 0, 0);